 Also Read: How To Live Life By Staying True To Yourself

-How Rational And Emotional Thinker are Different?
+How Rational And Emotional Thinker is Different?

 A person who thinks with emotions but also keeps in mind facts and logic is often called a creative thinker.
 A creative thinker has both, working in unison to provide a creative solution.

 A creative thinker will think outside the box and will find new ways to solve problems and challenges.
 Creative thinkers are sensitive but have an uncanny ability to observe and examine the root causes of a problem as well.